Baldwin Hills Scenic Overlook State Park

+In addition to the stairs, there is a switchback trail that crosses the stair landings at several points.
+There is a paved road (for car drivers and bicyclists) up to the visitor center.
+The parking lot has a parallel pedestrian staircase for most of the route.

 The park is being restored as a habitat with native California plants and is “home to a variety of snakes, small mammals, and birds.”

-In addition to the stairs, there is a switchback trail that crosses the stair landings at several points.
-The paved road (for car drivers and bicyclists) up the visitor center parking lot has a parallel pedestrian stair case for most of the route.

-The scenic overlook park is part of the larger Park to Playa Trail that connects the Baldwin Hills parklands to the beach.
+It is part of the larger Park to Playa Trail that connects the Baldwin Hills parklands to the beach.

 History

-The land was “once the location of an oil field, with a drinking water reservoir at the top.”
+According to the Los Angeles County Historical Directory (1988), the top of neighboring Culver City Park was "Lookout Point for the Gabrielino Indians."
+The land was "once the location of an oil field, with a drinking water reservoir at the top."
 The state of California purchased the property in 2000, then closed it to the public in the middle of 2006 to construct the trails (which include the staircase) and visitor center.

-The visitor center was created by the San Diego-based Safdie Rabines Architects, whose goal in designing the overlook was to “encompass non-traditional park demographics and environments.”
+The visitor center was created by the San Diego–based Safdie Rabines Architects, whose goal in designing the overlook was to “encompass non-traditional park demographics and environments.”
 The duo's work has graced Southern California educational and civic projects like UC San Diego’s Eleanor Roosevelt College, the student center at UCLA, and the Otay Mesa Library.

-The park reopened in April 2009 with the 282 unique, irregular steps made from recycled concrete found on the park.
+The park reopened in April 2009 with the 282 unique, irregular steps made from recycled concrete found on-site.
+There is a parking lot at the top.
+Parking is available for a fee.